Europe's human rights body seeks probe into Czech Roma death - WTMJ

 PRAGUE (AP) — Europe’s main human rights body on Wednesday demanded a thorough and independent investigation into the death of a Roma man who died after a Czech police officer responding to a call over an altercation knelt on his neck.

-Police say the man’s death last week was due to a drug overdose.
-But Roma activists reject that explanation and are planning a protest rally in Prague later Wednesday.
+Police say the man’s death last week was due to a drug overdose, and the country’s prime minister backed their handling of the incident.
+But Roma activists reject the police explanation and are planning a protest rally on Saturday in the northern city of Teplice, where the incident occurred.

 Some compare the incident to the killing of George Floyd, a Black American man who died when a Minneapolis police officer knelt on his neck, according to prosecutors.